Psudonem/segaShmupDemo/README.md

  Notes:
-  - uses the ASCII graphics from BEX for graphics
+  - uses the ASCII tileset from BEX for graphics